Skip to main content

 Contents of this page:

 • 1.)
-Status of compatibility with the requirements.
+Status of compliance with requirements

 • 2.)
-Non-accessible contents
+Non-accessible content

 • 3.)
 Creation of this accessibility statement

-• 4) Feedback and contact details
+• 4.)
+Feedback and contact details

 • 5.)
 Enforcement procedure

-Holding Graz – Kommunale Dienstleistungen GmbH strives to make its website with the URL holding-graz.at accessible in accordance with the Web Accessibility Act (WZG) and the Styrian Web Accessibility Act (StWZG) implementing EU Directive 2016/2102 of the European Parliament and of the Council of 26 October 2016 on barrier-free access to the websites and mobile applications of public sector bodies.
+Holding Graz – Kommunale Dienstleistungen GmbH endeavours to make its website with the URL holding-graz.at and the GrazGutschein online shop with the URL grazgutschein. holding-graz.at in accordance with the Accessibility Act (BaFG) implementing EU Directive 2019/882 of the European Parliament and of the Council of 17 April 2019 on the accessibility requirements for products and services, as well as with the Web Accessibility Act (WZG) and the Styrian Web Accessibility Act (StWZG) implementing EU Directive 2016/2102 of the European Parliament and of the Council of 26 October 2016 on the accessibility of the websites and mobile applications of public sector bodies.

 2.)
 Non-accessible content: